MBBS in Italy

 • Since MBBS in Italy meets the new NMC norms, Indian students can practice in India after studying medicine in Italy.

-At first sight, there is no such disadvantage to studying in Italy, the first setback may be caused when appearing in the IMAT Examination, as there is no IMAT Test Centre in India.
-You will be required to fly to another suitable country and apply for a VISA.
+At first sight, there is no such disadvantage to studying in Italy.
+The first setback may be caused by appearing in the IMAT Examination, as there is only one IMAT Test Centre in India, and all the slots get filled in minutes.
+You will be required to fly to another suitable country for the exam.

-Secondly, there are a limited number of seats available for the IMAT exam, and hardly anyone makes it successfully.
+Secondly, few seats are available for the IMAT exam, and hardly anyone makes it successfully.

-Important: Those who are looking for Italy as their dream destination need to keep a backup option apart from the first preference of their University in preferably another country.
-When IMAT results are presented, other countries' admission might be closed.
-Certainly, it may lead to the loss of an academic year of the students.
+Important: Those looking for Italy as their dream destination need to keep a backup option apart from the first preference of their University in preferably another country.
+When IMAT results are presented, admission to other countries might be closed.
+Certainly, it may lead to the loss of an academic year for the students.

 Medical Universities in Italy

-Major consideration is for Indian Students to find the best MBBS University in Italy for them.
-There are 15 MBBS Universities in Italy, offer MBBS course in English language.
-The List of MBBS Colleges in Italy can be find in the table below.
+A major consideration is for Indian Students to find the best MBBS University in Italy.
+There are 15 MBBS Universities in Italy that offer MBBS courses in the English language.
+The List of MBBS Colleges in Italy can be found in the table below.

 Medical School Name City Program Started Univ Type